pikim/HIDIRT-for-STM32F103C8T6-DevBoard/readme.md

 Pictures of the STM32F103C8T6 DEV BOARD can be found [here](https://www.mikrocontroller.net/topic/350400#4343199) and a schematic [here](https://www.mikrocontroller.net/topic/350400#4042953).

 Unfortunately this microcontroller only incorporates a USART bootloader, but none for USB.
 Therefore any USART interface is needed to flash a USB bootloader once.
-This will also work with a USB-USART bridge.
+This can also be done with a USB-USART bridge.